uenv

 :

-This process will take a few minutes at least, because the version of Spack that was downloaded needs to
+This process will take a while, because the version of Spack that was downloaded needs to

 The duration of the build depends on the specs: some specs may require a long time to build, or require installing many dependencies.